ktorio/ktor-documentation/topics/authentication.md

 ### Step 5: Get a principal inside a route handler {id="get-principal"}

-In a case of successful authentication, you can retrieve an authenticated [Principal](https://api.ktor.io/ktor-server/ktor-server-plugins/ktor-server-auth/io.ktor.server.auth/-principal/index.html) inside a route handler using the `call.principal` function.
+In the case of successful authentication, you can retrieve an authenticated [Principal](https://api.ktor.io/ktor-server/ktor-server-plugins/ktor-server-auth/io.ktor.server.auth/-principal/index.html) inside a route handler using the `call.principal` function.
 This function accepts a specific principal type returned by the [configured authentication provider](#configure-provider).
 In a code sample below, `call.principal` is used to obtain `UserIdPrincipal` and get a name of an authenticated user.

 ```kotlin
 ```